PensaClub/pensa-club-platform/server/README.md

           "firebaseImagePath": "path/in/firebase/storage"
         }
       ],
-      "adId": "random uuid number"
+      "extraFields": {
+          "price": number,
+          "eventStartDate": "YYYY-MM-DD",
+          "eventEndDate": "YYYY-MM-DD"
         }
+    }
     ```

+  - **/ads/:adStatus-ads/:adId?** : Used to retrieve ads based on their status ('approved', 'pending', 'denied').
+If adId is provided, it fetches the specific ad.
+Requires user to be authenticated and to have Admin permissions.
+  - **/ads/adById/:adId** : Used to retrieve a single ad by its ID.
+  - **/ads/ads-user** : Retrieves all ads created by the authenticated user.
+  - **/ads/ad-update-status :** : Used to update the status of ad by providing its id in the request body and the new status as 'newStatus'.
+Requires admin permissions.
   - **/ads/ad-delete** : Used to delete an ad by providing its id in the request body.
 This endpoint can be accessed by admins and the ad's creator only.
   - **/ads/ad-edit** : Used to edit an ad by providing its id and the fields to be edited with their new values in the request body.
 Status cannot be changed through this endpoint and after every successful edit the ad status is updated to pending (for review).
 This endpoint can be accessed by any authenticated users.
-  - **/ads/ad-update-status** : Used to update the status of ad by providing its id in the request body and the new status as 'newStatus'.
 If the new status is denied, it also requires an admin comment as 'adminComment' (text explanation why the ad is denied).
 This endpoint can be accessed by admins only.
   - **/ads/ads-search**: This endpoint provides search functionality.

     Date must be in YYYY-MM-DD format, category must be one of the following - `'recommend', 'donate', 'sell', 'work', 'courses', 'health', 'initiatives_projects', 'tours', 'games', 'arbitration'`.